We take pleasure in presenting 82nd Annual Report of the Company, together with Audited

 Accounting Standards prescribed by the Institute of Chartered Accountants of India, in

-In accordance with the general circular issued by the Ministry of Corporate
+In accordance with the general circular issued by the Ministry of Corporate Affairs,

 However, the financial information of the subsidiary companies is disclosed in the Annual

 Report in compliance with the said circular.
-The Company will make available the Annual Accounts of
+The Company will make available the annual

-accounts of the subsidiary companies will also be kept open for inspection at the Registered Office of the
+subsidiary companies will also be kept open for inspection at the Registered Office of the

 Company and that of the respective subsidiary companies.
 The Consolidated Financial

 Conservation of energy, technology absorption and foreign exchange earnings and outgo:

 A statement containing the necessary information required under Section 217(1)(e) of

 the Companies Act, 1956, read with the Companies (Disclosure of Particulars in the Report

 of Board of Directors) Rules, 1988, are given in the Annexure II forming part of this